keyanbagheri/paperscissorsrock/README.md

 paperscissorsrock
 =================

-Scissors made out of paper do in fact rock. (gameplay)
+Scissors made out of paper do in fact do rock. (gameplay)